gvwilson/thirdbit/_posts/2021/2021-12-31-comes-round-again.md

 - I spent six months with [Metabase](https://www.metabase.com/) then moved to a straight-up programming position at [Deep Genomics](https://www.deepgenomics.com/).
-  I'm really enjoying coding for a living again after so many years, but a little dumbfounded by how much Python now looks like Enterprise Java...
+  I'm really enjoying coding for a living again after so many years, but a little dumbfounded by how much Python now looks like Enterprise Java.

 - We mothballed the [TidyBlocks](https://tidyblocks.tech/) project:
   we'd reached the limits of what we could do as volunteers